 Bridging the communication gap

 There are many crossroads in life- that we all know, but standing on one, trying to make the best decision possible, at that point in time, may not always be an easy one, especially if it pertains to weaving a career.
-Embarking on a career and building on it require many elements that catalyse to compound the professional life, one of which is consistent upskilling and learning.
+Embarking on a career and building on it requires many elements that catalyse to compound the professional life, one of which is consistent upskilling and learning.

 So, whether it is a skill acquired that needs to be upskilled, or a new skill honed, or for that matter a medium of communication enhanced, that rather elusive and challenging upward curve is guaranteed only with unlearning, learning and relearning.
 So, why should learning or mastering a language be left out?